hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/639_x_sharat_chakravarty.md

 generality of people did not recognise it as the goal of life; there was no such staunch spirit for it, there was no such firmness in spiritual discrimination.
-So even when Buddha betook himself to so many Yogis and Sâdhus, nowhere did he acquire the peace he wanted.
+So even when Buddha betook himself to so many Yogis and Sādhus, nowhere did he acquire the peace he wanted.
 And then to realise the Highest he fell back on his own exertions, and seated on a spot with the famous words, "इहासने शुष्यतु मे शरीरं — Let my body wither away on this seat" etc., rose from it only after becoming the Buddha, the